Andrew-Philpott/pig-dice/README.md

   - Input: "Hello World"
   - Output: "Please provide a valid number"

-- _Spec: The program should return the number value provided by the player if it was between 6 and 12._

-  - Input: "7"
-  - Output: "7"

 - _Spec: The program should notify the user that the value needs to be between 6 and 12._

   - Input: "20"